We are surrounded by so many beautiful parks, hikes, waterfalls, and other wonders.

 17 Bee Well Honey and Downtown Pickens Bee Well honey offers tours and has a shop of all of their local honey products.
 Also walk through downtown Pickens which has antique shops, coffee shops, brewery, restaurants, and an amphitheater..
 Kids will enjoy the Pickens Turtle hunt, where brass realistic looking turtles of every kind that is found in South Carolina are hidden in the downtown area.

 18 Doodle Trail and Playground This 7.5 multi-use rail-to-trail that runs from Pickens to Easley.
-There are playgrounds at both ends and an old depot.
+There are cool playgrounds at both ends and an old depot with a train cars.

 19. Town Creek Bike Park Town Creek Bike Park is the premier off-roading bike park in South Carolina.
 It hosts a number of exciting features, including 8’ wide paved trail called the “Appalachian Lumber Greenway” that follows most of the existing trail along the historic Appalachian Lumber Company railroad route and provides a multi-use and ADA accessible path between the Pickens Recreation Center and the Playground of Promise.
 It's free, but you must wear a helmet and sign a waver found at the website.